Frequently Asked Questions

 While your home is being built, it is almost guaranteed to rise in value.

 No Bidding Wars

-Bidding wars can increase prices depending on where you’re shopping for your home.
+Bidding wars can increase prices depending on where you shop for your home.
 When inventory is low, buyers are desperate, and the more attractive the home and neighbourhood, the more chance you could end up paying an inflated price for a resale home.
-However, you’re looking at a set price when it comes to pre-construction.
+However, you’re looking at a set price for pre-construction.
 So you’ll know exactly how much you’ll pay, usually at fair market value.